Murder of James J. Smith

-The murder of James J. Smith occurred on November 20, 1932, when he was stabbed and bludgeoned to death by Allah Temple of Islam member Robert Harris in what he described as a human sacrifice.
+The murder of James J. Smith occurred on November 20, 1932, when he was stabbed and bludgeoned to death by Allah Temple of Islam member Robert Karriem in what he described as a human sacrifice.
 Contemporary press labeled it the "Voodoo Murder".
 The killing led to the technical dissolution of the organization, which was reconstituted under the name Nation of Islam.

 Background

-Robert Harris was born on August 3, 1888, to parents Alec and Lulu in Mississippi.
+Robert Karriem was born Robert Harris on August 3, 1888, to parents Alec and Lulu in Mississippi.
 On July 3, 1929, he moved to Detroit, Michigan.
 He had a wife, Bertha.
 James Smith was born on December 25, 1892, in Atlanta.

 In 1930, a man named W. D. Fard came to Detroit, ultimately founding a group called the Allah Temple of Islam.
 Among Fard's practices was to give new, Islamic names to members, replacing their inherited 'slave names'.
-Robert Harris was given the new surname "Karriem".
+Harris was given the new surname "Karriem".

 Killing

-Around 9 a.m. on November 20, 1932, Robert Harris had escorted James J. Smith into a room with a makeshift altar in the home at 1429 DuBois Street.
-Robert Harris was described as a large 44 year old negro who had moved from Tennessee to Detroit on July 3, 1929.
+Around 9 a.m. on November 20, 1932, Robert Karriem had escorted James J. Smith into a room with a makeshift altar in the home at 1429 DuBois Street.
+Robert Karriem was described as a large 44 year old negro who had moved from Tennessee to Detroit on July 3, 1929.
 Smith, 40, was described as a negro.
-In the audience were twelve adult witnesses and Harris's wife and children.
+In the audience were twelve adult witnesses and Karriem's wife and children.
 Smith was asked if he would sacrifice his life for Islam, and Smith nodded his assent.
-Harris then stabbed Smith in the chest, and proceeded to bludgeon him to death with an axle rod.
+Karriem then stabbed Smith in the chest, and proceeded to bludgeon him to death with an axle rod.
 (Note: Beynon stated that Fard's position on human sacrifice "was never made clear.")

 Smith's body was found on the altar, stabbed through the chest with an 8-inch knife.
 A "cheap magazine" was open to a story about "mysticism of the desert", with the underlined phrase "The believer must be stabbed through the heart".